DirectoryTree/LdapRecord-Docs/laravel/v3/auth/database/laravel-breeze.md

 }
 ```

-You are now ready to login LDAP users by their username!
+You are now ready to log in LDAP users by their username!

 ## Fallback Authentication